Traditional Green Bean Casserole Recipe for Christmas or Thanksgiving

 Jim and I both love the Christmas season, the sounds, the smells, and the decorations.
 In our family, Christmas preparation starts the week of Thanksgiving.
 We also tend to overdo it with the decorations and the presents.
 But that is the way we like it.
 It just would not be Christmas if we did not have that wow factor.

 In our early married life, we would have Christmas morning in our home with the children, and my dad, Jim Kirchner, would stop at about 9:00 am to enjoy the opening of presents.
-We all then would go to my husband’s parents for dinner and more presents as my dad was always invited.
+We all would then go to my husband’s parents for dinner and more presents, as my dad was always invited.

-Now as our family has expanded to Christene’s in-laws, we have a big three-day event here at our home and it is more lively and exciting than ever before.
+Now, as our family has expanded to Christene’s in-laws, we have a big three-day event here at our home, and it is more lively and exciting than ever before.
 No matter how our family changes and grows, I love Thanksgiving and Christmas traditions.

-PrintGREEN BEAN CASSEROLE
+GREEN BEAN CASSEROLE

 Classic green bean casserole with cream of mushroom soup and french fried onions.